veden/Rampant/README.md

 MP should be working

+Configure Options:
+- Max biter wave size
+- Ramp up to max biter wave size
+- Use dumb projectiles
+- Use Natural Evolution unit launchers (Requires NE)
+- Togglable attack wave triggers (pollution, player)
+- Attack wave pollution trigger threshold

 # Features

 - Frenzy squads - When a unit group gets close to a player or start combat they switch to attacking everything in there path for a set radius or until there is nothing left
 - Rabid squads - Is in a permanent frenzied state as soon as the group is formed
 - Tactical Retreats - these will take place when a unit group is in a chunk that has reached a death threshold
 - Unit Group Merging - if multiple unit groups retreat at the same time there is a chance the groups will merge
 - Unit Group Forming - any chunks with spawners in it that is covered by a pollution or player clouds will form groups based on the evolution factor
 - Probing Behavior Against Defenses - unit groups will attempt to avoid chunks that are soaked in death
 - Player Hunting - unit groups will track the player based on there emitted pheromone cloud
 - Rallying Death Cry - when a unit is killed on a chunk that is past the retreat threshold, the unit will attempt to summon reinforcements to help them
 - Counterattacks - when the player is in combat near nests they will send reinforcements to unit groups
 - Reinforcements - nests will send assistance to nearby nests under attack by the player
+- No Homing Projectiles - all projectiles are fired at locations and no longer track the player
 - Pathfinding - unit groups will use potential fields to perform only single step pathfinding allowing for efficient and dynamic pathing

 # Planned Features